SenseTime: 2021

 On 9 July, SenseTime appointed Liu Cixin as advisor to its sci-fi research project.
 On 19 July, SenseTime launched its international AI innovation hub in Singapore.
 In August, SenseTime filed for IPO on Hong Kong Stock Exchange and, in November, received regulatory approval to list.
 In September 2021, Axios reported that SenseTime uses a subsidiary, Shanghai SenseTime, to sidestep U.S. sanctions targeting subsidiary Beijing SenseTime.

 On 10 December 2021, on Human Rights Day, the United States Department of the Treasury placed the company on an investment blacklist on its IPO pricing day because of its alleged human rights abuses in Xinjiang, banning U.S. investment in the company.
-The company denied the allegations, said it had “been caught in the middle of geopolitical disputes," and postponed its Hong Kong IPO plan.
+The company denied the allegations, said it had "been caught in the middle of geopolitical disputes," and postponed its Hong Kong IPO plan.
 The company hired law firm Hughes Hubbard & Reed, which argued that the investment ban did not apply to the company's parent domiciled in the Cayman Islands.

 The IPO, which had already been downsized from an expected US$2 billion to $767 million due to a PRC crackdown on tech companies, was delayed further.
 On 13 December, SenseTime announced that it will postpone its IPO.
 Its $767 million Hong Kong dollars offering was relaunched in Hong Kong on 20 December.
 On 30 December, SenseTime completed its IPO on the Hong Kong Stock Exchange.

 2022

-On February 18, index compiler Hang Seng Indexes Co. added SenseTime to the Hang Seng TECH Index.

-On August 9, SenseTime launched its first consumer-facing product – SenseRobot – a Chinese chess-playing robot.

-On August 19, Hang Seng Indexes included SenseTime in the Hang Seng China Enterprises Index and increased its weighting in Hang Seng TECH Index from 0.15 to 1.76.

-On October 31, flagshp Chinese publication of SPH Media Trust, Lianhe Zaobao, inked a memorandum of understanding (MOU) with SenseTime to digitalise the newspaper's work processes for visual content.
+On 18 February, index compiler Hang Seng Indexes Co. added SenseTime to the Hang Seng TECH Index.
+On 9 August, SenseTime launched its first consumer-facing product – SenseRobot – a Chinese chess-playing robot.
+On 19 August, Hang Seng Indexes included SenseTime in the Hang Seng China Enterprises Index and increased its weighting in Hang Seng TECH Index from 0.15 to 1.76.
+On 31 October, flagship Chinese publication of SPH Media Trust, Lianhe Zaobao, inked a memorandum of understanding (MOU) with SenseTime to digitalise the newspaper's work processes for visual content.

 2023

-In February 2023, SenseTime was invited to join the HKSAR delegation's visit to Saudi Arabia.
+In February 2023, SenseTime was invited to join the government of Hong Kong's delegation's visit to Saudi Arabia.
 During the trip, SenseTime exchanged an MOU with King Abdullah Financial District and Sela, a cultural tourism event management company in Saudi Arabia, to deepen collaborations in areas including smart city and digital tourism.
+In December 2023, SenseTime's stock price fell 18% following the unexpected death of its founder Tang Xiao'ou.

+In December 2023, SenseTime introduced SenseRobotGo, an interactive machine that plays the Chinese board game Go, to markets in Japan and South Korea.